EmmanuelleB985/Scientific-Computing/README.md

 # Project Installation

-To install the PK project, follow the steps:
+To install the project, follow the steps:

 # Linux and MacOS: